Venezuelan tribe angry at "sacred" stone in Berlin

 “Peace for me does not mean the absence of conflict,” said the artist, undeterred by threats and what he too suspects are “political motivations” behind the tussle over the stone.

-A video circulated on Youtube has mobilized public opinion in Venezuela, recounting the mythical origins of the Kueka (grandmother in the Pemon language) and its pair, and voicing locals’ sense of loss.
+A video circulated on Youtube has mobilised public opinion in Venezuela, recounting the mythical origins of the Kueka (grandmother in the Pemon language) and its pair, and voicing locals’ sense of loss.

 “This man decided to take the Kueka without caring about its cultural value for the Pemon community,” Venezuelan activist and ecologist Any Alarcon says in the video.